Science supports many of our intuitions about the benefits of play.

 How long should recess be?
-No one knows for sure, but it seems possible that recesses are most effective when they last between 10 and 30 minutes.
-One small study of 4-5 year olds, researchers found that recesses of 10 or 20 minutes enhanced classroom attention.
+No one knows for sure, but there is some evidence for recesses between 10 and 30 minutes.
+In a small study of 4-5 year olds, researchers found that recesses of 10 or 20 minutes enhanced classroom attention.
 Recesses as long as 30 minutes had the opposite effect (Pelligrini and Holmes 2006).

 Language and the benefits of play

 Studies reveal a link between play--particularly symbolic, pretend play--and the development of language skills.
 For example:

 Psychologist Edward Fisher analyzed 46 published studies of the cognitive benefits of play (Fisher 1999).
 He found that “sociodramatic play”—what happens when kids pretend together—“results in improved performances in both cognitive-linguistic and social affective domains.”

 A study of British children, aged 1-6 years, measured kids’ capacity for symbolic play (Lewis et al 2000).
 Kids were asked to perform such symbolic tasks as substituting a teddy bear for an absent object.
 Researchers found that kids who scored higher on a test of symbolic play had better language skills—both receptive language (what a child understands) and expressive language (the words she speaks).
 These results remained significant even after controlling for the age of the child.

 Recent research also suggests that playing with blocks contributes to language development.
 For more information, see this article about construction toys and the benefits of play.

 Psychologists distinguish two types of problem--convergent and divergent.
 A convergent problem has a single correct solution or answer.
 A divergent problem yields itself to multiple solutions.